vaishumyadam/Tetris-Using-OpenFrameworks/DEVELOPMENT.md

 - Fixed board error by changing while loops to for loops
 - Added ofxControlPanel to add a game start screen and then moving to the game once the user clicks to play
 - Added sounds to certain methods so that there are different sounds based on user moves such as rotating, starting the game, etc.
+- Added catch 2 for testing purposes
+- Worked on the read me file by adding instructions and descriptions

+12/3/19:
+- Goals: tests, fix game